Estella/ircv3-specifications/extensions/sasl-3.1.md

     S: :jaguar.test 001 jilles :Welcome to the jillestest Internet Relay Chat Network jilles (usual welcome messages)

-The client is using the SCRAM-SHA-1 mechanism.
+The client is using the SCRAM-SHA-1 mechanism with the same credentials.

     C: CAP REQ :sasl
     C: NICK jilles